 How to Get to Kawasan Falls

-These waterfalls are located on Cebu, Philippines.
-Specifically on the southwest side of the island in the town of Badian.
+The Kawasan waterfalls can be found on Cebu, Philippines.
+The Kawasan falls are located on the southwest side of the island in the town of Badian.

-When we were visiting the falls, we stayed in the town of Moalboal which was 45 minutes away.
-You can rent a moped for 300-500 pesos for the day or a cheaper option, the bus costs around 20 pesos.
+When we were visiting the falls in Cebu, we stayed in the town of Moalboal.
+Moalboal to Kawasan Falls is 45 minutes by moped.
+You can rent a moped for 300-500 pesos for the day or take the bus which costs around 20 pesos.

 The first waterfall you reach is the most famous one of the Kawasan falls.
 There are a couple restaurants next to the falls to grab food or beers.
 We indulged in some beers so we could occupy a table to put our stuff on and take photos and swim around.

 You can walk yourself up through the levels and the falls without a guide.
 On the left there are some stairs to head up to the second and third waterfall.
 These waterfalls are less busy and allow swimming.
 There are also spots to go cliff jumping!
 Super FUN, definitely recommend that you take the leap.

 At the very top there is a rope swing that cost 10 pesos that you can swing off into the turquoise pool.

 For the traveler that wants more adventure, it’s possible to go Kawasan Falls canyoneering from Kanlaob River to the falls.
 This involves some cliff jumping up to 30 feet.
 It takes around 2-3 hours to make your way to the main falls on these Kawasan falls tours.

 The price of a tour guide to take you Kawasan canyoneering is about 700-1000 pesos per person depending on if you’re traveling in high season or not.
 You can arrange a tour when you arrive at the start of the walk to the falls or you can prebook a Kawasan falls canyoneering tour below.